 How to Know if Private Company Stock Options Are Worth the Risk

-The only way to get a true grasp on whether or not investing in the risk of private company stock options is worth it is to run the numbers.
+The only way to get a true grasp on when should I exercise my private company stock options is to run the numbers.

 And, yes, there are A LOT of numbers to run: